camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/management/doing-a-proper-poc.md

 ### Planning the technical environment

 :::caution Camunda Cloud
 This best practice targets Camunda Cloud.
-If you want to run a POC with Camuna Platform 7, visit [deciding about your Camunda Platform 7 stack](../../architecture/deciding-about-your-stack-c7/).
+If you want to run a POC with Camunda Platform 7, visit [deciding about your Camunda Platform 7 stack](../../architecture/deciding-about-your-stack-c7/).
 :::

 Make the necessary technological choices.
 Typically, POCs *run on Camunda Cloud SaaS* unless your goal is to validate that Camunda Cloud runs in your Kubernetes environment in a self-managed fashion.
 A simple test account is often sufficient, unless your goal is to do load or performance tests, for which you need bigger clusters.
 Reach out to us in such cases.